tnichols217/notes/AIQS 100/Argumentative Paper/Outlining.md

 - Satrapi was heavily polarized by her multiple understandings in western and eastern ideologies
 - Bui was conflicted at her own family's understanding of history versus the common western conception and history

+## Sources

+Marjane Satrapi’s Persepolis
+Thi Bui’s The Best We Could Do
+Nora Krug’s Belonging